-Cornick, a 38-year-old University of Virginia graduate and ex-marine, had a reputation of sorts of minor boatrocking in the normally staid world of look-alike FBI agents, some of his ac-quaintances say.
-He had just arrived in the Washington field office after a stint in bomb-rocked Puerto Rico, and he came to mind when Washington FBI agent-in-charge Nick F. Stames was looking for a Spanish-speaking agent to assign to the Letelier case.
+Cornick, a 38-year-old University of Virginia graduate and ex-marine, had a reputation of sorts of minor boatrocking in the normally staid world of look-alike FB1 agents, some of his acquaintances say.
+He had just arrived in the Washington field office after a stint in bomb-rocked Puerto Rico, and came to mind when Washington FBI agent-in-charge Nick F. Stames looking for a Spanish-speaking agent to assign to the Letelier case.

-Cornick and Propper seemed to work together well quickly according td people who watched them at the time.
-Propper's ego was such that he would make seemingly outrageous would make seemingly outrageous demands; Cornick would soft-soap those demands so that they seemed perfectly normal when they were relayed.
+Cornick and Propper seemed to work together well quickly according to people who watched them at the time.
+Propper's ego was such that he would make seemingly outrageous demands; Cornick would soft-soap those demands so that they seemed perfectly normal when they were re-

-Propper, who is from New Hyde Park, Long Island, earned an under-graduate degree in economics at the University of Massachusetts at Am-herst and a law degree from the Uni-versity of Minnesota.
-He worked briefly for the Justice Department beman, outspoken in his views about . . office policy, but
+Propper, who is from New Hyde Park, Long Island, earned an under-graduate degree in economics at the University of Massachusetts at Amherst and a law degree from the University of Minnesota.
+He worked briefly for the Justice Department be-